In a disaster scenario that leads to economic collapse, medicines will be one of the most in-demand barter items.

 Plants for Diarrhea Treatment

-In a survival scenario where clean water is not readily available and hygiene is poor, you can bet that diarrhea is going to become a rampant problem.
-It will dehydrate you and immobilize you.
+In a survival scenario where clean water is not readily available, and hygiene is poor, you can bet that diarrhea will become a rampant problem.
+It will dehydrate and immobilize you.

-For diarrhea, steep the leaves in near-boiling water for about 5 to 10 minutes.
+For diarrhea, steep the leaves in near-boiling water for 5 to 10 minutes.
 You’ll want to have about 2.5 ounces of leaves per cup of water.
 Drink right away.
 It also works as a mouthwash.

 Plants for Skin Irritations